disconnector/devop_day/courseware/courseware.md

 ---

 # Frameworks
   * Frameworks allow developers to be lazy sods.
   * Instead of writing rewriting an entire web stack in a Ruby project just call Rails
+  * We will work with a framework later

 ---